2023 tax deadlines

-For tax year 2022 some tax credits that were expanded in 2021 will return to 2019 levels.
-This means that affected taxpayers will likely receive a smaller refund compared with the previous tax year. include amounts for the Child Tax Credit (CTC), Earned Income Tax Credit (EITC) and Child and Dependent Care Credit.
+When you file your taxes this year, you may have a lower refund amount, since some tax credits that were expanded and increased in 2021 will return to 2019 levels.
+The include amounts for the Child Tax Credit (CTC), Earned Income Tax Credit (EITC), and Child and Dependent Care Credit.

 - Those who got $3,600 per dependent in 2021 for the CTC will, if eligible, get $2,000 for the 2022 tax year.